getcarina/getcarina.com/_posts/2015-10-18-announcing-carina.md

 ## Growing up

-Another cool thing is the idea of segments / nodes that you add (Docker hosts in the same cluster).
+Another cool thing is the ability to scale up the cluster via segments to expand available resources for your containers (segments are Docker Swarm hosts in the same cluster).
 This is also really easy (using the UI or CLI), for example click on the cog in the UI and "edit cluster":

 ![edit cluster]({% asset_path 2015-10-26-announcing-carina-by-rackspace/blog-edit-cluster.png %})